The meeting minute recording the first approved regulations for the Silver Medal in 1898by Tim King

 In 2009, when Patricia Duke-Cox was Chair of Council, she identified that the CA had fallen behind in valuing the role of the Silver Medal as heralding the entry of new individuals into the top echelon of players.
 She asked Chris Williams to identify individuals who had not claimed the medals in recent times to re-establish the significance of earning medals to those who participate in competitive croquet.

 A few years after that activity, Tim King raised the issue as to whether the CA should also award the Silver Medal to those who achieve success in GC.
-He received an action from Council to investigate the matter but then proceeded to get bogged down in the details of how to adopt the existing criteria for AC to apply to the typical formats of GC tournaments.
+He received an action from Council to investigate the matter but then proceeded to get bogged down in the details of how to adapt the existing criteria for AC to apply to the typical formats of GC tournaments.

 After several years of delay, Tim finally completed some research in the CA Office to understand the origins of the Silver Medal and this dispelled any uncertainty about how to incorporate GC without corruption of the original intentions of the medal.